Clean Water Program Overview

 New development in Danville is also subject to Clean Water regulations.
 Both commercial and residential development meeting certain thresholds are required to capture and treat all runoff from the development so that only clean stormwater leaves the site.
 These integrated treatment facilities must be incorporated in each development at the initial planning and design stage.
 Then at the construction stage, detailed construction plans are plan checked and a long term maintenance and operation plan is developed to ensure that these facilities are maintained by the property owner in the long term.

 Pollution Prevention Outreach

 Pollution prevention outreach is essential to demonstrate to the community and students the importance of pollution prevention.
-Annually, the Town conducts classroom and in-field educational opportunities for students, and participates in community fairs and events.
+Annually, the Town conducts classroom and in-field educational opportunities for residents and students, and participates in community fairs and events.